 The evaluation procedure will be ongoing.
 During the course the students will receive training on delivering the core meditations in the morning and every afternoon students will practice guiding the same core meditations in small groups.
 During these Teach-backs, the students will receive feedback using the Mindfulness-based Meditation Teaching Assessment Criteria or MBI-TACs

 These criteria were developed by trainers at CMRP Bangor in collaboration with colleagues at the University based mindfulness centres in Exeter and Oxford and also further development by Mindful Academy Solterreno, and they are also being adopted by training organisations in Europe and the USA.
 Our course has been set out to exceed the industry Good Practice Guidelines and Meditation Teacher Training Pathway requirements.

 Our curriculum follows the UMASS CFM curriculum and also the UK Good Practice guidelines for Teaching Mindfulness and Mindfulness Teachers used by institutions such as UMASS, Bangor, Exeter and Oxford Universities and is based on the standard MBSR week course taught around the world.

 Learning to teach the Mindfulness Core Practices -

 Regarding teaching practice, skills are practised on peers with feedback from trainers (Teach-backs).
 Every afternoon you will be given the opportunity of teaching a 20-minute version of the MBSR core practice that was explored during the morning session.
-To safely support your development these Teach-backs will be in small groups with peer feedback and also you will also be assessed 4 times during the course by Bodhin and the team following the MBI-TAC guidelines for MBSR Teachers (Mindfulness-based Intervention Teaching Assessment Criteria).
+To safely support your development these Teach-backs will be in small groups with peer feedback and also you will also be assessed during the course by Bodhin and the team following the MBI-TAC guidelines for MBSR Teachers (Mindfulness-based Intervention Teaching Assessment Criteria).
 At the end of the module, you will also have a 15 minute 1-1 to discuss your next development steps.